3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | --- | --- | --- | --- |
 | srcchannel | ST\_ChannelName | required | Source channel for the values of this color channel|

-Each element instance of CT\_ColorChannel MUST have an attreibute "srcchannel" that MUST references a destination channel from the \<texturestack> with id matching the texturestackid of the parent \<color> element.
+Each element instance of CT\_ColorChannel MUST have an attribute "srcchannel" that references a destination channel from the \<texturestack> with id matching the texturestackid of the parent \<color> element.

 If the value of the srcchannel of a \<red>-, \<green>- and \<blue>-element is \<0 or \>1 it has to be truncated at 0 or 1, respectively.